Non-profit

 Member Organizations

-The Bridge Alliance Education Fund, the non-profit 501(c)(3) arm of Bridge Alliance, makes grants to Bridge Alliance members, including AllSides, Essential Partners, and the Listen First Project.
-14 The Fund is also a major donor to The Fulcrum, a digital news organization that claims to be bi-partisan, despite receiving other major funding from liberal organizations such as the Hewlett Foundation, Arnold Ventures, the Gaia Fund, and the Lizzie and Jonathan M. Tisch Foundation.
-15
+The Bridge Alliance Education Fund is the 501(c)(3) sister nonprofit arm of Bridge Alliance.
+Member organizations included AllSides, Essential Partners, and the Listen First Project.
+11 The Fund has previously donated to digital news group The Fulcrum, which has recieved funding from left-of-center organizations includint the Hewlett Foundation, Arnold Ventures, the Gaia Fund, and the Lizzie and Jonathan M. Tisch Foundation.
+12

-Brian Clancy is an Investor and Strategic Advisor at Bridge Alliance.
-Clancy is the founder and CEO of Big Tent Nation, and a co-founder of the Center for Financial Inclusion.
-16
+Brian Clancy was an Investor and Strategic Advisor for Bridge Alliance.
+Clancy was the founder and CEO of Big Tent Nation and a co-founder of the Center for Financial Inclusion.
+13

-David Nevins is the President and co-founder of Bridge Alliance.
-He is a fellow at the Aspen Institute and founder of the Nevins Democracy Leaders program at Penn State University.
-17
+David Nevins was the President and co-founder of Bridge Alliance.
+He was a fellow at the Aspen Institute and founder of the Nevins Democracy Leaders program at Penn State University.
+13

-Debilyn Molineaux is the Executive Director and co-founder of Bridge Alliance.
-Molineaux is a managing partner of Living Room Conversations and is the former President and Executive Director of Coffee Party USA.
-18
+Debilyn Molineaux was the Executive Director and co-founder of Bridge Alliance.
+Molineaux was also a managing partner of Living Room Conversations and is the former President and Executive Director of Coffee Party USA.
+13

-Jeremy Garson serves as Legal Counsel and Director of Operations.
-Garson formerly served as a labor union attorney, working for the American Federation of Teachers (AFT), the International Association of Fire Fighters (IAFF), and the United Auto Workers (UAW).
-19
+Jeremy Garson served as Legal Counsel and Director of Operations for the Bridge Alliance.
+Garson previously served as a labor union attorney while working for the American Federation of Teachers (AFT), the International Association of Fire Fighters (IAFF), and the United Auto Workers (UAW).
+14

 Strategic Partners